YoSaucedo/ethereum-marketplace/README.md

 - Choose Localhost 8545 as network.
 - Import the second and third account via their private keys.

-**Compile and migrate the contracts to the test blockchain** Open a console and go to the project directory, then use the following commands:
+**Compile and migrate the contracts to the test blockchain:**

+Open a console and go to the directory called dapp, then use the following commands:
 ```sh
 $ truffle compile
 $ truffle migrate